Peanut Butter and Swelly

-Peanut Butter and Swelly is a mixtape by the Philadelphia hip hop music duo Chiddy Bang.
+Peanut Butter and Swelly is a mixtape by the Philadelphia hip-hop duo Chiddy Bang.
 It was released in May 2011 as a prequel to their debut album Breakfast.
 The third mixtape released by the group, it consists of 15 tracks featuring several other rappers including Trae tha Truth and Mac Miller.
 The mixtape contains many references to the Guinness World Record for longest freestyle rap set by the group's rapper Chidera Anamege.